-The FHN physical, occupational, and speech therapy team is over 40 people strong and offers patients of all ages a full-service rehab environment on both an inpatient and outpatient basis, including physical therapy, occupational therapy, sports medicine, and speech therapy with specialists in all areas for both adult and pediatric patients.
+The FHN physical, occupational, and speech therapy team is more than 40 people strong and offers patients of all ages a full-service rehab environment on both an inpatient and outpatient basis, including physical therapy, occupational therapy, sports medicine, and speech therapy, with specialists in all areas for both adult and pediatric patients.

 Specialty services include aquatherapy, lymphedema care, functional capacity evaluations (FCE), work conditioning, ASTYM (targeted soft-tissue treatment that stimulates the body's healing response), and athletic training.

-Services are offered in three Freeport locations (FHN Memorial Hospital and FHN Memorial Hospital Rehabilitation at Burchard Hills) as well at FHN Family Healthcare Centers in Stockton, Lena, and Mount Carroll.
+Services are offered in three Freeport locations (FHN Memorial Hospital and FHN Memorial Hospital Rehabilitation at Burchard Hills) as well as FHN Family Healthcare Centers in Stockton, Lena, and Mount Carroll.

 What is Physical Therapy?